 Before you put the two halves together, you need to decide on the hanger.
 Will it be a piece of cord or ribbon glued between the two halves, a loop with the trim on the edge of the ornament, or a thread stitched through the finished ornament?

 For a hanger that goes between the two halves, make a loop and secure it in place with a bit of glue on one of the mat boards.
 Now you can put the two halves together.
-Some resources say to just glue the two pieces together.
-However, in my experience, they sometimes pull apart, so I glue the two halves together, but I also whipstitch the edges together and then cover it with a cord or trim.
+Some resources say to just glue the two pieces together, but sometimes they pull apart, so to reinforce the ornament, glue the two halves together, whipstitch the edges together, and then cover it with a cord or trim.
 You want the ornament to dry flat, so place it on a hard surface with something heavy on top, like a stack of books.
 Let it dry overnight.
 If you are adding trim or cord, put glue around the edge where the halves meet.
-Using straight pins, I place the trim where I want it and pin it in place.
+Using straight pins, place the trim where you want it and pin it in place.
 Take care where the ends of the trim meet.
 Clip the ends carefully and glue them together so the seam is hidden.
 Depending on the trim, you may be able to stitch the ends together for extra support.

-If your hanger is a part of the trim, here is how I finish the ornament.
-Measure out the length of trim including the hanger (and tassel X2 if you are unraveling the trim for a tassel).
+If your hanger is a part of the trim, measure out the length of trim including the hanger (and tassel x 2 if you are unraveling the trim for a tassel).
 Fold the trim in half.
 In the middle form a loop for the hanger.
-Depending on the ornament and the trim, I might tie a knot where the hanger ends and connects to the ornament.
-Sometimes I use a large fancy bead or do a whipstitch.
-Then I glue the remaining trim around the edges using the same procedure as above.
+Depending on the ornament and the trim, you might tie a knot where the hanger ends and connects to the ornament.
+You could use a large fancy bead or do a whipstitch.
+Then glue the remaining trim around the edges using the same procedure as above.
 The trim should meet in the middle of the bottom edge.
 You can do the same thing as the top with a knot, a bead, or a whipstitch.
 Unravel the trim to form the tassel, trimming the ends to the length you desire.
 Or if you don’t want a tassel, then carefully cut the ends of the trim and join them with glue or stitching.
 Here are some examples of padded ornaments.

 There are frames available that provide the edging and hanger in one piece.
 You will need to be sure that your ornament is not wider than the frame or it won’t fit nicely.
 Finish the two halves as shown above and then glue them into the frames.